YvonneBreuer/notes-app/README.md

 # My Notes App

 This is simple web application for managing notes built with Next.js and TypeScript.
 Each note consists of a title and text content.
-Notes can be added, edited and removed and are persisted in the brower's local storage.
+Notes can be added, edited and removed and are persisted in the browser's local storage.

+## Prerequisites

+- `Node.js` in version 18.18 or later and `Node.js` package manager like `npm`

-## Install Dependencies
+## Install Project Dependencies

-- `npm ci`

-## Scripts

-- `npm run dev` - Start development server
-- `npm run build` - Build for production
-- `npm run start` - Start production server
+- `npm install`

 ## License